How to stop a small enemy from harming your production

 Methods to remove dust are cleaning through brushes or sticky rollers, so-called contact web cleaners.
 If applied in the right spot, they are very effective to prevent inclusions of dust and particles.
 Yet, this method isn’t applicable in every situation.
 Fragile materials, for example, tissue, will be easily damaged by it.
 Another issue can be the requirement of consumables.
 Furthermore, it doesn’t remove dust from the production environment.
 Therefore, it will not solve dust issues that account for machine wear and health problems.

 It is clear that detection and inspection alone won’t solve dust problems.
-Nor is only removing dust that already clings to the surface of your product in the final stages of production.
+Nor is only removing the dust that already clings to the surface of your product in the final stages of production.

 An effective dust elimination method isn’t just about profitable production.
 Along with superior cleaning capabilities, it contributes to a safe and healthy working environment, prevents waste and wear.
 However, dust elimination methods that trade dust and contamination for new problems are not what you need!